uptonking/note4yaoo/note-web-css-reset.md

   - aims to remove all built-in browser styling.
   - Standard elements like H1-6, p, strong, em, etc. end up looking exactly alike, having no decoration at all.
   - You're then supposed to add all decoration yourself.
-- Extended details and known issues
+- Normalize.css Extended details and known issues
   - Normally, using `sub` or `sup` affects the line-box height of text in all browsers
   - By default, Chrome on OS X and Safari on OS X allow very limited styling of `select` , unless a border property is set.
   - `[type="checkbox"]`